guylepage3/m3/README.md

   - padding `p-*`
 - Apply spacing to typography and anywhere else needed.

-## m3 UI-1
+## m3 Palette

-**m3 UI-1** (Coming soon!) is an open source Figma template including Style Guide and Symbol resources for rapid prototyping in Figma.
-The library provides access to m3 styles, colors, type, components, and more.
+**m3 Palette** (Coming soon!) is an open source Figma template including Style Guide and Symbol resources for rapid prototyping in Figma.
+The library provides access to m3 advanced typography, scaling, spacing, styling, components, and more.

 ## Documentation

-For detailed instructions on how to customize Meta and the Meta Documentation, visit [Documentation](https://github.com/guylepage3/m3/blob/master/DOCUMENTATION.md).
+View the [Documentation](https://github.com/guylepage3/m3/blob/master/DOCUMENTATION.md) for detailed instructions on how to use and customize m3.

 ## Contributing